revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-19. One of the developers is trying to run the following piece of code but after running the code, it throws a Syntax error,
+19.One of the developers is trying to run the following piece of code but after running the code, it throws a Syntax error,

 ```python
 x = "CorporateWorld"